anqihu2/TIME/README.md

 ## Step 6.2: Extract the phone level ProsodyPro pitch

-**ProsodyPro script needs to be in the directory of the wav and TextGrid files.
-The directory$ variable is not working correctly in the ProsodyPro script for some reason.
-After choosing working directory, the path to the working directory is not used.
-If the ProsodyPro script is not with the Textgrids, then the script cannot find the TextGrid files generated from Fave-align in step 5 above.**

 ```python
 # Remove the .wav files that are already done with ProsodyPro analyses in the directory temporarily so that ProsodyPro doesn't need to be run again: